emmajxli/mediaPrediction/README.md

 Please refer to this [public doc](https://developer.dashhudson.com/docs/quickstart) for how to generate bearer token and where to find the brand ID in Dash Hudson.
 Replace `your_bearer_token_here` and `your_brand_id_here` with your actual values.

 ### Running the Code

-Describe how to use the project, including any required configurations and examples.
-If applicable, include instructions on how to run the code:

 ```sh
 node app.js